 What Lies Beneath

-ICC has implemented a data lake for the UN Office for the Coordination of Humanitarian Affairs (OCHA).
-ICC’s team, including Shashank Rai, CTO; Akilesh Nirapure, Cloud Architect; Enrique Puig, Database Systems Administrator; Elena Tejadillos, Business Intelligence Report Developer Technician and Domingo Gavila, Applications Developer worked with Suzanne Connolly, Chief of Information Services Section at OCHA to successfully coordinate the piloting of data lake operations.
+UNICC has implemented a data lake for the UN Office for the Coordination of Humanitarian Affairs (OCHA).
+UNICC’s team, including Shashank Rai, CTO; Akilesh Nirapure, Cloud Architect; Enrique Puig, Database Systems Administrator; Elena Tejadillos, Business Intelligence Report Developer Technician and Domingo Gavila, Applications Developer worked with Suzanne Connolly, Chief of Information Services Section at OCHA to successfully coordinate the piloting of data lake operations.

 The data lake secures humanitarian data of all sorts from files, objects and blobs (binary large objects – collections of binary data stored as single entities in database management systems), data interrogation and discovery, easy access to all data, and insights on the impact of humanitarian data.